Shanthini-25/100-days-coding-challenge/README.md

 Get a number from user for which you need to fin the factorial, then calculate the factorial and give it as the output.
 Input : 4
 Output : 24

+DAY - 11
+Fibonacci series is a special series where nth term is the sum of previous two terms in the series.
+The series starts with 0 and 1 as the first and second term of the series respectively.
+Here you need to get the value for nth term from user and then print Fibonacci series containing n terms.
+Input : 5
+Output : 0,1,1,2,3
+Input : 8
+Output : 0,1,1,2,3,5,8,13